miccheng/test-automation-workshop/README.md

 If you'd like to setup the project with dev containers on your vscode ide, please install the vscode extension called Dev Containers from the [VS code marketplace](./docs/images/dev_containers_marketplace_extension.png)

-If you'd like to use Dev Containers instead of codespaces, please follow the instructions [here]()
+To prevent workspace from crashing due to time sensitive periods for codespaces on your browser, you can use Dev Containers instead of codespaces, please follow the instructions [here](./docs/setup/dev_container_setup.md)

 ## Concept